gseli/mini-astronaut/README.md

 This is a framework for testing with Selenium and pytest-bdd in a Docker image.

-This is also the mothership of many tiny astronauts.
+This is also the ship of a tiny astronaut.

 ## Requirements